 Submitting your Swiss tax return as an individual

 The tax system in Switzerland is divided into federal, regional and local forms of taxation.
 The official financial year in Switzerland begins in January and ends in December.
 At the beginning of the new year, Swiss citizens, freelancers, and holders of a C- residence permit (also known as a settlement permit) will be sent a form to fill in from your local cantonal tax office (Steueramt).
 This form will be used to inform the tax authorities how much tax you will need to pay for the year just gone.
-The deadline for submitting this form is March of the year in which you receive the form (March 15 in Canton Bern and Vaud), although extensions can be granted under limited circumstances.
+The deadline for submitting this form is March 31 in the year in which you receive the form (March 15 in Canton Bern and Vaud), although extensions can be granted under limited circumstances.

 Couples submitting a Swiss tax return

 If you are married or in a civil partnership, you and your partner are treated as a single taxpayer.
 This means that all forms of income through a work contract and salary, as well as expenses from you and your partner, must be collated into a single tax return.
 The Swiss tax system provides multiple benefits to those who are married, such as a reduced income tax.

 What information do I need to submit my Swiss tax return?